-Be fore the Romans came, very few people could read or write in Britain.
-Instead, in formation was passed on from person to person by word of mouth.
+Click here or scan the QR code to see the new ideas and ways of living the Romans brought to Britain.
+Before the Romans came, very few people could read or write in Britain.
+Instead, information was passed on from person to person by word of mouth.
 The Romans wrote down their history, literature and laws.
 Their language was Latin, and people in Britain began using it too.
 Some words and phrases we use today came from Latin, e.g. 'exit' means 'he or she goes out' and 'pedestrian' which means 'going on foot'.